-When choosing a cloud provider, find out the differences between cloud providers and narrow down the right one for you.
+When choosing a cloud managed IT service provider, find out the differences between cloud providers and narrow down the right one for you.
 You can also go for a multi-cloud heterogeneous architecture which gives you more options.
 You can also choose solutions and services based on defined protocol or API.

 Having unrealistic expectations

 You might be migrating to the cloud for availability, security, scalability, lesser cost of operation, or high performance.
 Migrating to the cloud has a lot of benefits but it all comes down to how you use it.
 There is no magic way in which the cloud can reduce the efforts, cost and increase performance.

 You need to implement the right processes, train your employees, figure out the right solutions and find the right balance between on-premises and cloud-based solutions for your business.